AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Network connection management/Switch the network type of an ApsaraDB for MongoDB instance.md

 ## Switch from classic network to VPC

 1. Create a VPC in the same region as the target ApsaraDB for MongoDB instance.
-For more information, see [Create a VPC](/intl.en-US/VPCs and VSwitches/VPC management/Create a VPC.md).
+For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md).

 2. Log on to the [ApsaraDB for MongoDB console](https://mongodb.console.aliyun.com/).